-- a.
-Course Instruction Fees: All graduate students are assessed individual course fees for all courses, projects, and thesis research.
-There is no maximum Instruction Fee.
-Fees for a course taken for credit are normally calculated according to the following formula: fee index value x units of fee index (except THES 919; see b.).
+- Course Instruction Fees: All thesis-based students admitted before Fall 2011 and all course-based graduate students are assessed individual course fees for all courses, projects, and thesis research.
+There is no maximum Instructional Fee.
+Fees for a course taken for credit are normally calculated according to the following formula: fee index value x units of fee index (except THES 919; see below).
 The fee index value is a dollar amount that is approved annually by the Board of Governors.
-The graduate fee index value for Fall 2010/Winter 2011 is \$101.72.
+The graduate fee index value for Fall 2011/Winter 2012 is \$101.54.
 Fees for an audited course are calculated according to the following formula: fee index value x units of fee index x 1/2.
-Therefore, the Instruction Fee for a course with 6 fee index units taken for credit is \$607.20.
-The Instruction Fee for a course with 6 fee index units taken for audit is \$303.60.
+Therefore, the Instructional Fee for a course with 6 fee index units taken for credit is \$609.24.
+The Instructional Fee for a course with 6 fee index units taken for audit is \$304.62.
 (Special Graduate Students may not audit courses.)
-The units of fee index are shown following the title of each course in §231 Course Listings), and are indicated by fi. - Reduced Thesis-Only Fee: For 2010-2011, this Instruction Fee is assessed at a flat rate of \$1,135.96 per term.
-To be assessed the Reduced Thesis-Only Fee for a full-time thesis registration, students must meet the following eligibility criteria:
+The units of fee index are shown following the title of each course in §231 Course Listings), and are indicated by fi. - Reduced Thesis-Only Fee: For 2011-2012, this Instructional Fee is assessed at a flat rate of \$1,139.88 per term.
+To be assessed the Reduced Thesis-Only Fee for a full-time thesis registration, students must have been admitted before Fall 2011 and meet the following eligibility criteria:

-Doctoral Students: must be in a noncost-recovery program; must have been registered full-time (minimum of ★9 course/thesis per term) in at least four Fall or Winter terms in their graduate program and have been assessed at least 18 fee index units in each of those terms; and must register in THES 919 instead of THES 909.
-(THES 919 and 909 are both equivalent to $\pm 9$ in a term.)
+Doctoral Students: must be in a noncost-recovery program; must have been registered full-time (minimum of ★9 course/thesis per term) in at least four Fall or Winter Terms in their graduate program and have been assessed at least 18 fee index units in each of those terms; and must register in THES 919 instead of THES 909.
+(THES 919 and 909 are both equivalent to ★9 in a term.)

-Master's Students: must be in a noncost-recovery program; must have been registered full-time (minimum of ★9 course/thesis per term) in at least two Fall or Winter terms in their graduate program and have been assessed at least 18 fee index units in each of those terms; and must register in THES 919, instead of THES 909.
+Master's Students: must be in a noncost-recovery program; must have been registered full-time (minimum of ★9 course/thesis per term) in at least two Fall or Winter Terms in their graduate program and have been assessed at least 18 fee index units in each of those terms; and must register in THES 919, instead of THES 909.
 (THES 919 and 909 are both equivalent to ★9 in a term.)

-- Extra Course Fees: Fees for courses extra to a degree program are calculated in the same way as fees for courses that are part of a degree - d.
-Program Differential Fee: In addition to Course Instruction Fees. students registered in the following program are assessed a Program Differential Fee:
+- iii.
+Extra Course Fees: For thesis-based graduate students admitted before Fall 2011 and course-based graduate students fees for courses extra to a degree program are calculated in the same way as fees for courses that are part of a degree program. - iv.
+Program Differential Fee: In addition to Course Instructional Fees, students registered in the following program are assessed a Program Differential Fee:

 Master of Business Administration (MBA): Students admitted to this program in Fall 2008 or thereafter are assessed an MBA Program Differential Fee on a course-by-course basis.
-The 2010-2011 MBA Program Differential Fee is \$581.64 per ★3 course.
+The 2011-2012 MBA Program Differential Fee is \$583.66 per ★3 course.
 This fee is subject to yearly Instructional Fee increases.
 There is no maximum MBA Program Differential Fee amount.